andrewgabler/VolvoDIM/README.md

 Tested on a 2007 S60R DIM
 Tested on a 2005 S80 DIM

+###A library version of this project can be found here https://github.com/andrewgabler/VolvoDIMLib

 # Tools needed
 ### Arduino Uno or MKR
 - Uno - https://www.amazon.com/gp/product/B008GRTSV6/